Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

 For the absolute temperature measurement of the radio sky that we have made using the GINAN receiver and SKALA4.1 antenna, the cable is inevitable, and hence needs to be accounted for.
-The noise waves that our derived model predicts for the cable, when used to interconnect the SKALA4.1 antenna to the GINAN receiver, is shown in Extended Data Fig. \ref{fig:cable_power}.
+The noise waves that our derived model predicts for the cable, when used to connect the SKALA4.1 antenna to the GINAN receiver, are shown in Supplementary Fig.~\ref{fig:cable_power}.
+The calibrated noise temperature available at the base of the antenna cable, following the calibration steps discussed above in Section~\ref{sec:noisewavecal}, is corrected for these noise waves that our model predicts for the cable and for the measured attenuation in the antenna cable.
+Additionally, a correction is made for the power transfer from the SKALA4.1 antenna to the antenna cable, based on derivations of the impedances of the antenna at its vertex, and of the GINAN receiver as referenced at the top end of the antenna cable at the antenna vertex.
+This yields calibrated antenna temperature spectra for each calibration cycle.